 During heavy rainfall, high levels of stormwater enter the sewerage network, causing a crossflow from the Lakeside sewerage system into the lower lying Rapid Creek system.
 This can cause sewage overflows in the lower lying areas of Millner through access chambers and property overflow relief gullies.

-Works are scheduled to start on Monday 13 May 2019 and are expected to take approximately four weeks to complete.
+Works started on Monday 13 May 2019 and took approximately six weeks to complete.

 The worksite is on Crown Land, managed by Parks and Wildlife.
 It is in an intertidal zone adjacent to Rapid Creek, in the mangroves and the stormwater run-off area.